 Salaries and service costs consist of payroll related costs and travel and entertainment expenses required to deliver the Company's services to its clients and talents.
-The 26.2% increase in salaries and service costs for the year ended December 31, 2022, when compared to the year ended December 31, 2021, was primarily due to temporary reductions in staff salaries in the prior year, which returned to full salary in July 2021 as well as personnel hires and payroll changes to better align Wilhelmina staffing with the needs of each office and geographical region.
+The 5.3% increase in salaries and service costs for the year ended December 31, 2023, when compared to the year ended December 31, 2022, was primarily due to personnel hires and payroll changes to better align Wilhelmina staffing with the needs of each office and geographical region.